wallarm/product-documentation/docs/3.4/about-wallarm-waf/api-discovery.md

 ## Enabling and configuring API Discovery

-The API Discovery package `wallarm-appstructure` is delivered with all forms of the [Wallarm node 3.0 and later](../admin-en/supported-platforms.md) except for CloudLinux OS 6.x.
+The API Discovery package `wallarm-appstructure` is delivered with all forms of the [Wallarm node 3.0 and later](../admin-en/supported-platforms.md) except for CloudLinux OS 6.x and Debian 11.x.
 The API Discovery module is installed from the `wallarm-appstructure` package automatically during the filtering node deployment process.
 By default, the module does not analyze the traffic.

 To run API Discovery correctly: